-Since the SARS-CoV-2 pandemic began, many public and commercial pools were required to adjust to the current situation by putting in place certain safety practices such as maintaining distance between swimmers, disinfecting surfaces on a regular basis and wearing face coverings where necessary, based on the U.S. Centers for Disease Control and Prevention (CDC) guidelines.
-To protect the health of both bathers and staff, it is necessary to make sure proper pool water sanitation and disinfection protocols are in place and practiced to limit the spread of the coronavirus.
+SINCE THE SARS-COV-2 pandemic began, many public and commercial pools were required to adjust to the current situation by putting in place certain safety practices, such as maintaining distance between swimmers, disinfecting surfaces on a regular basis and wearing face coverings where necessary, based on the U.S. Centers for Disease Control and Prevention (CDC) guidelines.
+To protect the health of both bathers and staff, it was necessary to make sure proper pool water sanitation and disinfection protocols were in place to limit the spread of the coronavirus.

 The current understanding indicates the virus is spread by respiratory droplets.
 When someone inhales the droplets, the virus enters the upper respiratory tract and may cause infection.
-Based on other similar viruses, infection commonly occurs when two people are physically within six feet of each other.
+Based on other similar viruses, infection commonly occurs when two people are physically within 6 feet of each other.
 More recent data has shown that time spent in the proximity to infected people is also a key factor in disease transmission.
-Additionally, it is possible that if respiratory droplets land on surfaces or objects which are then touched by someone who then touches their own mouth, nose or eyes, an infection may occur.
+Additionally, it is possible that if respiratory droplets land on surfaces or objects, which are then touched by someone who then touches their own mouth, nose or eyes, an infection may occur.
 Transmission of the virus from contaminated surfaces is not the primary way the virus spreads.
 Information on the SARS-CoV-2 virus and the COVID-19 disease is changing rapidly.

-The most reliable source of information is the U.S. CDC. who has stated that "(t)here is no evidence that the virus, that causes COVID-19, can be spread to people through the water in pools, hot tubs, spas, or water playgrounds or other treated aquatic venues".
+The most reliable source of information is the U.S. CDC., who has stated that "there is no evidence that the virus that causes COVID-19 can be spread to people through the water in pools, hot tubs, spas or water